 The dramatization takes place on March 15th in Rome every year, really starting at about 2 pm.
 The actors dress up in togas like ancient Roman Senators and take turns stabbing their own Julius Caesar.

 The reenactment will be held inside the ruins at Largo Argentina, where Caesar really was murdered.
-These ruins are not normally open to the public but you can easily watch from street level and no tickets are required.
+As noted, these ruins are not yet open to the public but you can easily watch from street level and no tickets are required.